majeinfo/chaingun/README.md

 - a Manager that provides a Web interface to manage the Players

-Players can be run in standalone mode : this is the easiest way to proceed and may be sufficient when the expected test load can be ensured by only one Player.
+Players can be run in standalone mode : this is the easiest way to proceed and may be sufficient when the expected test load can be applied by only one Player.
 In such a case the Manager is not needed.

-If you need many Players to be coordinated to stress the same server(s) in the same time, you launch different Players (on different hosts !) in "daemon mode".
+If you need many Players to be coordinated to stress the same server(s) at the same time, you launch different Players (on different hosts !) in "daemon mode".
 Then you start the Web interface of the Manager and you can drive the Players remotely.
 The results will be aggregated by the Manager.

 Data for feeder can be sent to the Players after sending them the Playbook script.
-Other fils such as Template of files to be uploaded must be sent to the Players before the Playbook script.
+Other files such as Template of files to be uploaded must be sent to the Players before the Playbook script.

 #### Run from the command line